PocketRelay/Website/docs/server/4-configuration.md

 :::

 :::caution
-Server log files can contain personal access tokens, so it is recommened you do **NOT** post them publicly anywhere, only sharing them with the **Pocket Relay** developer if you need to debug an issue
+Server log files can contain personal access tokens, so it is recommend you do **NOT** post them publicly anywhere, only sharing them with the **Pocket Relay** developer if you need to debug an issue
 :::